skyloutyr/VTT/README.md

 - **Your players can't connect**: Make sure that they are using the right ip address and port, and you have port-forwarded the port you are using for the application.
 - **Application crashes**: Whenever VTT encounters an unrecoverable problem it will shutdown, generating a crash report file in the main application directory.
 Please submit a bug report in the issues section here, including this file and other relevant information (such as log files).
 - **My 2D map is fully black for players after switching it from 3D!**: Make sure that if you have disabled the sun in your map settings you also disable the sun shadows.
 If there is no sun, everything is considered to be in shadow by default.
 - **I can't delete a player's ruler marker**: Sometimes the players somehow place their markers slightly above the terrain in 2D mode.
 You can use the eraser tool to fix that.
-Make sure to set the radius for the eraser - an eraser with aa radius of 0 won't erase anything.
+Make sure to set the radius for the eraser - an eraser with a radius of 0 won't erase anything.
 This applies to the eraser for drawings too.
 Also make sure you are using the right eraser - there is one for drawings, and one for ruler markers.

 ---